 In the past, I worked through Contra Costa County as a therapy trainee, providing therapy for children, adolescents and families with severe to moderate mental health challenges.

-In the past, I was also employed by an early intervention organization, where I was an Applied Behavioral Analysis (ABA) Lead Therapeutic Instructor for children diagnosed with Autism Spectrum Disorder, and I trained incoming instructors as well.
+I was also previously employed by an early intervention organization, where I was an Applied Behavioral Analysis (ABA) Lead Therapeutic Instructor for children diagnosed with Autism Spectrum Disorder, and I trained incoming instructors as well.
 In this position I lead ABA sessions in family homes, public schools, and clinics, and also helped facilitate social skills groups.

 I have experience with a wide range of diagnoses and difficulties such as anxiety disorders, mood disorders, depression, Autism Spectrum Disorder, identity development, ADHD, adoption, coming out difficulties, divorce, grief, and attachment issues.
-I find that I thrive and enjoy most working with the gifted and highly sensitive community, and people exploring their identity.
+I find that I thrive and enjoy most working with the gifted and highly sensitive community, those who may identify as being on the spectrum, and people exploring their identity.

 If you enjoyed learning a bit about me–you can continue to learn more by exploring our site further (please click below).